Lynn Family Stadium: Contracts and naming rights

 On August 5, 2019, Louisville City FC announced that the stadium would be named Lynn Family Stadium for Dr. Mark and Cindy Lynn, who had purchased the ten-year naming rights for an undisclosed amount.
 Dr. Lynn, an optometrist, owned the Louisville-area franchise of the national optical retailer Visionworks, formerly known as Dr Bizer's Vision World.
 The Lynns had also donated to the University of Louisville for construction of a collegiate soccer stadium named Dr. Mark & Cindy Lynn Stadium, which opened in 2014 and was designed by Estopinal.
-The stadium's roof-affixed floodlight masts intentionally resemble eyelashes, and the fixtures also display a multicolored light show after goals.
+The stadium's roof-affixed floodlight masts, which display a multicolored light show after goals, are intended to resemble eyelashes.

 The stadium is managed by AEG Facilities.

-History
+Tenants and events

 Louisville City FC

 Lynn Family Stadium was scheduled to open on April 11, 2020, with a regular season match between Louisville City FC and Birmingham Legion FC.
 A fixture for Louisville City FC in the 2020 U.S. Open Cup was also scheduled on April 7.
 The home opener and cup fixture were cancelled by the suspension of USL and U.S. Open Cup play announced in March 2020 because of the COVID-19 pandemic.
 The opening date was pushed to July 12, 2020, with a home match against the Pittsburgh Riverhounds SC and capacity limited to 30 percent (4,600 spectators).

-The stadium fostered a home-field advantage in 2021 with the team going 10-1-1 during the regular season.
+During the 2021 regular season, the team earned a 10–1–1 home record.

 Racing Louisville FC

 In October 2019, the NWSL awarded an expansion franchise to Louisville (later named Racing Louisville FC) that would begin play at Lynn Family Stadium in 2021.
 The stadium hosted the 2021 NWSL Championship on November 20, 2021, after the match was moved from Portland's Providence Park.

+On October 30, 2024, the venue hosted its first United States Women's National Team friendly match against the Argentina Women's National Team.
+The USWNT won the match 3–0 in front of an announced sold-out crowd of 13,543.
+Racing Louisville FC's own Emma Sears started the match.

+Louisville Kings

+On October 7, 2025, the United Football League announced that a new team, the Louisville Kings, will begin play in the stadium in spring 2026.

 Music

-The venue's first concert was May 8, 2022, when Janet Jackson performed with a stage and temporary floor area specially designed to protect the turf.
+The venue's first concert was on May 8, 2022, when Janet Jackson performed with a stage and temporary floor area specially designed to protect the turf.